-The Chairman of the Board is our Independent Director, Dr Ho Tat Kin and the CEO is Mr Kan Kheong No.
+The Chairman of the Board is an Independent Director, Dr Ho Tat Kin, and the CEO of the Group is Mr Kan Kheong Ng.

-The Chairman and CEO are not immediate family members.
+The Chairman and CEO are not immediate family members and are not related to each other.

 This ensures a clear division of responsibilities between the leadership of the Board and executives responsible for managing the Group's businesses.
-Hence, a lead independent director is not separately appointed.
+As the Chairman is independent, a lead independent director is not separately appointed.